zanebrzezinski/github_issues_viewer/readme.md

  * Renders markdown using [chjj's marked parser](https://github.com/chjj/marked)
  * Lists labels for each issue, with color of label determined by hex code sent up with Api.

- ⋅⋅⋅* White labels are rendered slightly darker, as label text is set to white and is illegible otherwise.
+    * White labels are rendered slightly darker, as label text is set to white and is otherwise illegible.
  * Uses regex to parse out @mentions and link to github user profile.

 #To Do